cherry-pick/com.redhat.logging/README.md

-io.systemd.journal
+com.redhat.logging
 ==================

-A varlink service for the systemd journal.
+A varlink service to read the system log.